a-n-t-h-o-n-y/TermOx/README.md

 ```

 Without CMake, link with cppurses, ncursesw(or ncurses if ncursesw
-is not availiable) and your system's thread library.
+is not available) and your system's thread library.
 If the library
 is installed your linker flags will be something like:
 ```
 -lcppurses -lncursesw -pthread